 If you are interested in growing Chinese chestnuts, start with well-drained, loamy soil.
 Never attempt to a grow Chinese chestnut tree in heavy clay soil or poorly drained soils, since this will promote the Phytophthora root rot that devastates the species.

 Opt for soil that is slightly acidic, with a pH of 5.5 to 6.5.
 If you live in a cold climate, don’t plant the tree in a frost pocket since this can damage the buds in springtime and reduce the crop.
 Instead, pick a growing site with good air circulation.

 Although Chinese chestnut trees become drought tolerant as their root systems establish, you should provide ample water if you want the tree to grow well and produce nuts.
 If the trees are water stressed, the nuts will be smaller and fewer.

 Chinese Chestnut Uses

 Chestnuts are an excellent source of healthy starch.
 You score each nut with a knife, then roast it or boil it.
 When the nuts are cooked, remove the leathery shell and seed coat.
 The inner nut, with pale golden meat, is delicious.

 You can use chestnuts in poultry stuffing, toss them into soups, or eat them in salads.
-They can also be ground into a healthy and delicious flour and used to make pancakes, muffins or other breads.
+They can even be ground into a healthy and delicious flour and used to make pancakes, muffins, or other breads.